arrivu/e-learning/README.md

-The Branch cas_integration for single sign on system enabling
+The E-learning project is providing learning platform for students